DarkN117/Vein_dVRK_SOFA_simulation-Lab_Training/README.md

 Now, let's dive in the folders of the repo:)

 1)"Simulation_meshes": it contains all the meshes developed for Vein,setup and dVRK gripper.
-The ones used for final test are in the folder "final_centered_mesh"
+The ones used for final test are in the folder "final_centered_mesh".

 2)"my examples": it contains several examples I created from scratch and/or modified from pre-existing ones.
 Very useful to understand basic principles and functions of SOFA.